LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 ##### §4.7.1 C++ Function Types
 _This section is non-normative.
-It does not define a construct of this specification, and is for informative purposes only_
+It does not define a construct of this specification, and is for informative purposes only as a recommended practice of the specification_

 The type qualifiers `_C` and `_K` correspond to C++ member function qualifiers const and volatile.
 Additionally,